alpha-beta-soup/alpha-beta-soup.github.io/source/_posts/2014-06-17-what-is-a-headway.markdown

 The problem with this is that the number of edges we have in the network has grown.
 Where before we had 7 edges all holding information in our database (route, time, mode, etc.), we now have 11.
-This increase of three doesn't sound big, but the only reason it is small is because I have drawn a very simply network.
+This increase of three doesn't sound big, but the only reason it is small is because I have drawn a very simple network.
 Despite being simple, this is still coming up against the limits of what I can reasonably convey in an diagram, what with its overlapping lines.

 If instead of 5 stops I had drawn 60 stops, the number of edges now represented would be approximately